storageos/charts/stable/storageos-operator/README.md

 * Multi-tenancy - fully supports standard Namespace and RBAC methods.
 * Observability & instrumentation - Log streams for observability and Prometheus support for instrumentation.
-* Deployment flexibility - Scale up or scale out storage based on application requirements.
+* Deployment flexibility - scale up or scale out storage based on application requirements.
 Works with any infrastructure – on-premises, VM, bare metal or cloud.